Shedrack-Sunday/blog/README.md

 - [❓ FAQ](#faq)
 - [📝 License](#license)

-# 📖 Tangled blog app <a name="about-project"></a>
+# 📖 Blog app <a name="about-project"></a>

-**Tangled** Is a fully functional settiing in Ruby and Rails that shows the list of posts and to interact with them by adding comments and liking posts.
+This is a blog app built using Ruby and rails and Postgresql as database.
+It Is fully functional  and  shows the list of posts and how to interact with them by adding comments and liking.

 ## 🛠 Built With <a name="built-with"></a>